First-Time Buyer's Guide to Better Credit

-When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
+When you pull your credit report, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+You have a credit score with each of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual having a superior credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You'll still qualify for a loan with a lower score, but the interest paid over the life of the loan could be more than double that of an individual with a higher credit score.

-Getting your credit in order is the first step in owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at 323754-8283 and we can help you get on the right track to the home of your dreams.

-How do you get a higher score?
+You want a better score, but how do you get it?
 Building your FICO score takes time.
-It can be difficult to make a large-scale change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+It can be rare to make a significant stride change in your credit score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have all of your debt transferred to a single card.
+But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.

-- Apply for service station cards or store credit.
-For those who have no credit or below average credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your FICO score.
-You must always beware of holding a large balance for too long because these types of cards normally have a surprisingly high interest rate.
+- Retail cards and gas cards.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to get credit, increase your credit limits and have a solid payment history, which will raise your credit.
+You must always beware of charging a large balance for more than a couple of months because these types of cards usually have a steeper interest rate.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Pat Douglas Realtors, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the ways you can improve your FICO score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Pat Douglas Realtors, the loan process is sure to go more smoothly so you, too, can become a homeowner.